-Zane Holtz Says 'Katy Keene' & 'Riverdale' Are "Totally Different" Shows — EXCLUSIVE
+Zane Holtz Explains How 'Katy Keene' & 'Riverdale' Are "Totally Different"

 The Archieverse is expanding even further beyond Riverdale.
 Just after the spinoff Chilling Adventures of Sabrina debuted its third season, the next series in the beloved comics universe is here: Katy Keene.
 The CW's latest dramedy inspired by the Archie comics is set five years ahead of Riverdale, but while the worlds of the two shows do intersect, star Zane Holtz says Katy Keene and Riverdale have very different vibes.